 Structure and Programmes of the Ministry

-The Ministry of Planning and Economic Development has a complement of five (8) divisions/units:
+The Ministry of Planning and Economic Development has a complement of eight (8) divisions/units:

 Policy Formulation and Administration Division